allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Select Start Date and End Date.
 The report will displays up to 32 days.

-3. Select All Times Zulu or Al Times Local.
+3. Select All Times Zulu or all Times Local.

 4. In Options > Sort By Squadron, select: